Overcoming Hurdles

 Despite relentless head seas and a vexing rudder post issue, Jim led a 900 mile, 9-week expedition to deliver our sailboat from San Francisco Bay to Puget Sound, Washington.
 Many of you followed us on that journey, and I posted two blogs: “Big Water, A Blue Whale, and A Sad Discovery” and Resilience completes her San Francisco Bay to Puget Sound Expedition.

-My book Deep Waters was published in May.
-I enjoyed author tours in California, Alaska, Washington, Ohio, and Indiana.
+Deep Waters was published in May.
+I so enjoyed author events at bookstores in California, Alaska, Washington, Ohio, and Indiana.
 I expected the travel to be grueling and the events stressful.
-Instead, the cross-country journey was a catalyst that reconnected me/us with family and friends—including students in Alaska and childhood friends in Indiana.
+Instead, the cross-country journey reconnected me/us with family and friends—including students in Alaska and childhood friends in Indiana, and I met new people.
 I’ve been moved by responses to my book—from people we know to strangers.

 2023 Overcoming Hurdles: Jim delivered Resilience to her new home.
 Beth’s debut book, 9 years in the making, hit the streets.
 Glen earned his B.S. degree!